BSc (Hons) Rural Land Management (Foundation Year)

 Required: GCSE minimum five GCSEs at Grade C/4 including English Language and Mathematics (or Maths Numeracy for Welsh applicants) plus satisfactory level 3 qualifications:

-- A-Level: (Example grades EEE) – minimum of 48 UCAS tariff points from level 3 qualifications
+- A-Level: (example grades EEE) – minimum of 48 UCAS tariff points across either three A-levels or two A-levels and two AS level subjects or equivalent qualifications

 - C&G Advanced Technical/BTEC - Level 3 Extended Diploma (1080) at Pass-Pass-Pass